-People with CF are vulnerable to different bacteria or 'bugs', which grow in their lungs.
-While these bugs are usually harmless to people who don't have CF, they can settle in the lungs (colonise) and be harmful to people who have CF. These bugs can be easily transmitted from one person with CF (PWCF) to another PWCF.
+People with CF are susceptible to different bugs which can cause recurrent chest infections and lung damage.
+These bugs are usually harmless to people who don’t have CF, but they can be easily transmitted from one person with CF (PWCF) to another PWCF.
 This is known as cross infection.

 The risk of cross infection increases when people with CF have physical contact with each other.
 Cross infection occurs when the bugs from one PWCF’s lung are spread to another PWCF, either through physical contact or indirectly, such as coughing or sneezing.
 Cross infection can also occur when someone touches something that another person with cystic fibrosis has touched, such as a glass, cutlery or medical equipment.